 Sector Focus Risk.
 Each Fund may invest a significant portion of its assets in one or more sectors and thus will be more susceptible to the risks affecting those sectors.
 While a Fund's sector exposure is expected to vary over time based on the composition of its Index, the Funds anticipate that they may be subject to some or all of the risks described below.
 The list below is not a comprehensive list of the sectors to which the Funds may have exposure over time and should not be relied on as such.
+As of August 1, 2024, a significant portion of the ROBO Global[®] Robotics and Automation Index consisted of companies in the Industrials Sector and Technology Sector, a significant portion of the ROBO Global[®] Healthcare Technology and Innovation Index consisted of companies in the Healthcare Sector, and a significant portion of the ROBO Global[®] Artificial Intelligence Index consisted of companies in the Technology Sector.

-Health Care Sector Risk (ROBO Global® Healthcare Technology and Innovation ETF only).
-Companies in the health care sector are subject to extensive government regulation and their profitability can be significantly affected by restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure (including price discounting), limited product lines and an increased emphasis on the delivery of healthcare through outpatient services.
-Companies in the health care sector are heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.
-Health care companies are also subject to extensive litigation based on product liability and similar claims.
+Healthcare Sector Risk (ROBO Global® Healthcare Technology and Innovation ETF only).
+Companies in the Healthcare Sector are subject to extensive government regulation and their profitability can be significantly affected by restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure (including price discounting), limited product lines and an increased emphasis on the delivery of healthcare through outpatient services.
+Companies in the Healthcare Sector are heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.
+Healthcare companies are also subject to extensive litigation based on product liability and similar claims.
 In addition, their products can become obsolete due to industry innovation, changes in technologies or other market developments.
-Many new products in the health care sector require significant research and development and may be subject to regulatory approvals, all of which may be time consuming and costly with no guarantee that any product will come to market.
+Many new products in the Healthcare Sector require significant research and development and may be subject to regulatory approvals, all of which may be time consuming and costly with no guarantee that any product will come to market.

 Industrials Sector Risk (ROBO Global® Robotics and Automation Index ETF only).
-Stock prices for industrials companies are affected by supply and demand both for their specific product or service and for industrials sector products in general.
+Stock prices for industrials companies are affected by supply and demand both for their specific product or service and for Industrials Sector products in general.
 Government regulation, world events, exchange rates and economic conditions, technological developments and liabilities for environmental damage and general civil liabilities will likewise affect the performance of these companies.
-Aerospace and defense companies, a component of the industrials sector, can be significantly affected by government spending policies because companies involved in this industry rely to a significant extent on U.S. and foreign government demand for their products and services.
+Aerospace and defense companies, a component of the Industrials Sector, can be significantly affected by government spending policies because companies involved in this industry rely to a significant extent on U.S. and foreign government demand for their products and services.
 Thus, the financial condition of, and investor interest in, aerospace and defense companies are heavily influenced by governmental defense spending policies which are typically under pressure from efforts to control the U.S. (and other) government budgets.
-Transportation stocks, a component of the industrials sector, are cyclical and have occasional sharp price movements which may result from changes in the economy, fuel prices, labor agreements and insurance costs.
+Transportation stocks, a component of the Industrials Sector, are cyclical and have occasional sharp price movements which may result from changes in the economy, fuel prices, labor agreements and insurance costs.